SkopiaOutis/ontologial-protocol/README.md

 This is not a whitepaper.
 This is a consensus-critical engineering blueprint.

-First Draft of Simulation (not yet calibrated):
+First Draft of Simulation (not yet calibrated or cleaned): https://github.com/SkopiaOutis/ontologial-protocol/tree/main/TOP%20Simulation

 ## The Paradigm Shift
 Traditional economics (and most blockchains) suffer from the "Object Ontology Error": they treat value as a static token that exists independently of the network's state.
 This leads to entropy, speculation, and the decoupling of money from reality.